 Yet a deeper look reveals that when viewed from an investment perspective, the decision to delay Social Security actually represents an astonishingly valuable “investment” return, based on the internal rate of return of the cash flows that it provides over time.
 While it is certainly unlike other more “traditional” investments, in that its return is based not on interest rates or market performance but on the longevity of one’s life, for those who do live a long time the decision to delay Social Security can produce real (inflation-adjusted) returns of 4%, 5%, or even 6% for those who live into their 90s and beyond.

-Viewed in this manner, the reality is that for those whose greatest retirement "risk" is living far past life expectancy, the decision to delay Social Security can actually be a highly beneficial investment, with a real return that dominates TIPS, is radically superior to commercially available annuities, and even generates a real return comparable to equities but without any market risk!
-Of course, there is still an aspect of "mortality risk" inherent in the decision to delay, but for those who are most concerned about living a long time and funding a long retirement, the decision to delay Social Security - even if it means partially spending down the portfolio in the meantime - can actually be the best means to securing a successful retirement, by converting the uncertainty of market returns into the certainty of higher Social Security payments!
+Calculated in this manner, the reality is that for those whose greatest retirement “risk” is living far past life expectancy, the decision to delay Social Security can actually be a highly beneficial investment, with a real return that dominates TIPS, is radically superior to commercially available annuities, and even generates a real return comparable to equities but without any market risk!
+Of course, there is still an aspect of “mortality risk” inherent in the decision to delay, but for those who are most concerned about living a long time and funding a long retirement, the decision to delay Social Security – even if it means partially spending down the portfolio in the meantime – can actually be the best means to securing a successful retirement, by converting the uncertainty of market returns into the certainty of higher Social Security payments!

 Adjusting Benefits Based On Social Security Timing Before/After Full Retirement Age

 The rules for Social Security allow for a certain benefit at full retirement age, which is then adjusted upwards or downwards by beginning early (as early as age 62) or delaying until later (as late as age 70).
 For every year benefits begin early, they are reduced by 6.66% per year (up to 3 years, and then reduced by “only” 5% for additional early years), and are increased by 8% per year (until the maximum age 70) for starting late.
 Because the exact “full retirement age” itself varies between age 65 and 67 depending on year of birth, the exact magnitude of the adjustment will vary.
 For those born between 1943 and 1954, who will be age 60-71 this year, the full retirement age is 66, which means starting at age 62 will reduce benefits by the maximum 25% (3 years x 6.66% = 20% plus 5% for the 4th year = 25% reduction), and delaying them to 70 will increase by the maximum 32% (4 years x 8% = 32% increase).